ItsTomSav/planar_robot_manipulator_control/README.md

 - Analyzed system dynamics and verified controller performance through simulation.
 - Developed comparative plots of trajectory tracking accuracy.

 ## 🧪 Results
-The designed controllers achieved stable trajectory tracking and demonstrated the influence of coupling in joint control.
+The designed controllers achieved stable trajectory tracking.
+It should be noted that controlling a manipulator in operational space is generally more complex than controlling it in joint space, since designing the controller in operational space still requires calculating the Jacobian of the manipulator.

 ## 📁 Repository Structure
 - src/ → MATLAB and Simulink source files